edgedb/easy-edgedb/chapter12/answers.md

 # Chapter 12 Questions and Answers

 #### 1. Consider these two functions.
-Will EdgeDB accept the second one?
+Will EdgeDB allow both of them to be defined at the same time?

 No, because the input signature for both of them is the same: